prendradjaja/friendlog-web/JOURNAL.md

 ## 2/16: Feed view

-Okay, with the "New Entry" link my super-minimal MVP (v0.1.0) is done.
+**v0.1.0:** Okay, with the "New Entry" link my super-minimal MVP is now done.

 ----